manherfo/eks-app/README.md

 2. Builds the Docker image and pushes it to the ECR repository.

-3. Applies the Ansible playbook to deploy the web app to the EKS cluster.
+3. Applies the kubernetes manifests to deploy the web app to the EKS cluster.

 To use the pipeline, create a new GitHub Actions workflow and reference the provided `pipeline.yml` file.
 Make sure to set the necessary environment variables in the workflow.
+(AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)